danopdev/SimpleRawCamera/README.md

 ## Exposure

-It support only ISO & Speed (as most smart phone cameras has fixed aperture).
+It support only ISO & Speed (as most smart phone cameras have fixed aperture).

 Supported modes:
 * Full auto